-Setting up a new business like a sari-sari store can be an exciting venture, even with a small budget.
+Setting up a new business like a sari-sari store can be exciting, even with a small budget.
 But it requires a lot of thinking and execution of plans.
-Sourcing your capital money, designing your shop, registering the business, and promoting it are just a few of the items on your checklist.
+Sourcing your capital money, designing your shop, registering the business, and promoting it are just a few items on your checklist.

-Our aim is to help you plan your business and this article tries to provide a basic checklist of items that you can consider selling as you launch your sari-sari store business.
-For shop owners already starting their business, the list below can also help generate ideas on what to add or replace in your existing merchandise inventory.
+We aim to help you plan your business, and this article tries to provide a basic checklist of items you can consider selling as you launch your sari-sari store business.
+For shop owners already starting their businesses, the list below can also help generate ideas on what to add or replace in your existing merchandise inventory.

 Factors in product selection

 - Which items are in most demand in your neighborhood?
 Is it a residential area far from larger supermarkets so buyers are willing to pay a premium for convenience?
 So daily needs like shampoo, detergent soap, or soy sauce often bought nearby are popular items in your shop.

 - Which items are currently being sold by competing shops nearby?
 Will these products, while popular, be available at every sari-sari store in the neighborhood?
 Consider items that are not often bought every day but are unavailable at other shops.

 - Which items are most profitable?
 These are sometimes not the easiest to sell out, but research in your sales logbook can reveal which items are most profitable and you can start building up your stock inventory.